XRAG: eXamining the Core -- Benchmarking Foundational Components in Advanced Retrieval-Augmented Generation: Introduction

-Toolkits like LangChain~\cite{Chase_LangChain_2022} and LlamaIndex~\cite{Liu_LlamaIndex_2022}, modularize the RAG process, increasing adaptability and broadening its applications.
-However, they are typically cumbersome, making adaptation to new data challenging and validating or optimizing innovative methods inconvenient.
-FastRAG~\cite{Izsak_fastRAG_Efficient_Retrieval_2023} and RALLE~\cite{HoshiMNTMTD23} allow users to assemble RAG systems with core components, fostering a more adaptable RAG implementation.
-AutoRAG~\cite{bwookkim2024} further supports users by identifying optimal RAG pipelines for custom data, facilitating bespoke RAG systems.
-LocalRQA~\cite{abs-2403-00982} and RAGLAB~\cite{zhang2024raglab} focus on RAG training, offering scripts for various component training.
-FlashRAG~\cite{abs-2405-13576} and RAGLAB~\cite{zhang2024raglab} advance algorithmic reproducibility in RAG systems by integrating numerous algorithms into a unified framework.
-This supports efficient replication of existing methods and promotes innovation in algorithm development.
-However, FlashRAG~\cite{abs-2405-13576} lacks uniformity in fundamental evaluation components, such as random seeds, generators, retrievers, and instructions, which hinders result comparability.
+In real-world applications characterized by complex dataset structures, existing RAG frameworks exhibit significant limitations.
+Modular RAG toolkits like LangChain~\cite{Chase_LangChain_2022} and LlamaIndex~\cite{Liu_LlamaIndex_2022} are typically cumbersome, making adaptation to new data challenging and validating or optimizing innovative methods inconvenient.
+Efficient RAG Frameworks like FastRAG~\cite{Izsak_fastRAG_Efficient_Retrieval_2023}, RALLE~\cite{HoshiMNTMTD23}, AutoRAG~\cite{bwookkim2024}, and LocalRQA~\cite{abs-2403-00982} require users to independently reproduce published algorithms and offer limited component options, restricting the flexibility of RAG systems despite modular designs.
+In module evaluation tasks, FlashRAG~\cite{abs-2405-13576} lacks uniformity in fundamental evaluation components, such as random seeds, generators, retrievers, and instructions, which hinders result comparability.
 RAGLAB~\cite{zhang2024raglab}, despite offering a fair experimental setup, lacks comprehensive evaluation strategies for assessing individual RAG components.
-Similarly, FlashRAG~\cite{abs-2405-13576} exhibits the same lack of modularity analysis, restricting to derive meaningful conclusions.
-Although ongoing efforts address these challenges through modular RAG processes (e.g., retrieval engines and generative agents), an implicit gap persists in the comparative performance evaluation of these advanced RAG modules within the overall RAG workflow.
-Comprehensive assessments of these modules are notably absent, making it challenging for researchers to evaluate their approaches in consistent experimental conditions.
+Although ongoing efforts address these challenges through modular RAG processes (e.g., retrieval engines and generative agents), an implicit gap persists in the comparative performance evaluations of these advanced RAG modules within the overall RAG workflow.
+Comprehensive assessments of these modules are notably absent, making it difficult for researchers to evaluate their approaches in consistent experimental conditions.

-To address the abovementioned issues, we focus on the core components of advanced RAG modules and conduct comprehensive experiments across four aspects: pre-retrieval, retrieval, post-retrieval, and generation.
-We introduce XRAG, an open-source, modular codebase designed to evaluate foundational components of advanced RAG modules comprehensively.
-The key capabilities of XRAG are summarized as follows:
+To address the above issues, we concentrate on the core components of advanced RAG modules and the orchestrators of agentic RAG, conducting comprehensive experiments.
+We introduce XRAG~\footnote{Code available at: \url{https://github.com/DocAILab/XRAG}.}, an open-source, modular codebase designed to evaluate foundational components of advanced RAG modules comprehensively.
+XRAG offers four principal capabilities: